Where to Begin | Eligibility and Program Requirements | Application Process

 - Official transcripts

-- If the application meets the criteria, students will be invited to an in-person interview during the Winter Quarter of their third year in the College.
+- If the application meets the criteria, students will be invited to an interview during the Winter Quarter of their third year in the College.